wp-plugins/users-ultra/readme.txt

 <strong>Twitter Login & Authentication with OAuth</strong><br>
 Users Ultra lets your users sign in and sign up by using their <strong>Twitter</strong> accounts with just one click.
 Integrating Twitter Login will increase your sign in/sign up conversion.
 Also, you will be able to share user activities, drive traffic to your site from social network sites, and increase user engagement on your site.

+<strong>Terms & Conditions Text/HTML</strong><br>
+Now you can display a checkbox that the user should accept in order to continue with the registration.

 Besides, Users Ultra allows you to post an automated message right after the subscription.